murderteeth/kong/README.md

 # Kong
 ### Real-time/Historical EVM Indexer x Analytics

 Kong is an integrated set of services and tools that make it easy to index EVM logs and state, enrich your data with custom hooks, query your data over graphql.
-Kong is designed to be cheap, reliable, easy to maintain, and simplifies the process of expanding your index.
+Kong is designed to be cheap, reliable, easy to maintain, and simplify the process of updating your index.

 Kong comes configured with an index over Yearn Finance's v2 and v3 vault ecosystems.